Kuno Meyer

 Kuno Meyer (20 December 1858 – 11 October 1919) was a German scholar, distinguished in the field of Celtic philology and literature.
 His pro-German stance at the start of World War I in the United States was a source of controversy.
 His brother was the distinguished classical scholar, Eduard Meyer.

 Meyer was considered first and foremost a lexicographer among Celtic scholars but is known by the general public in Ireland rather as the man who introduced them to Selections from Ancient Irish Poetry (1911).

 He founded and edited four journals devoted to Celtic Studies, published numerous texts and translations of Old and Middle Irish romances and sagas, and wrote prolifically, his topics ranging to name origins and ancient law.

 Early life

 Born in Hamburg, he studied there at the Gelehrtenschule of the Johanneum.
 He spent two years in Edinburgh, Scotland, as a teenager (1874–1876) learning English.

 From 1879, he attended the University of Leipzig, where he was taught Celtic scholarship by Ernst Windisch.
-He received his doctorate for his thesis Eine irische Version der Alexandersage, an Irish version of the Alexander Romance, in 1884.
+He received his doctorate for his thesis Eine irische Version der Alexandersage, on an Irish version of the Alexander Romance, in 1884.

 Lecturer

 He then took up the post of lecturer in Teutonic languages at the new University College, Liverpool, the precursor of the University of Liverpool, which was established three years earlier.
 While at Liverpool, he was appointed to the post of MacCallum Lecturer at the University of Glasgow.
 He held this post for three years, delivering his first lectures in 1904.
 He was among those who called for the establishment of a permanent lectureship in Celtic Studies at Glasgow.
+On 26 October 1904, Kuno Meyer delivered a lecture titled An Appeal for a Gaelic Academy to the Liverpool branch of the Gaelic League.
+Throughout the lecture, Meyer draws parallels between the Irish and Hungarian language revival movements, ultimately calling upon Irish intellectuals to use the Hungarian Academy as a model from which to build an Irish academic institution.